martinlingstuyl/blog-wiki/Formatting-text-in-instructions.md

 ### Windows

 Avoid talking about windows.
-Instead, focus on what the customer needs to do.
+Instead, focus on what the reader needs to do.

 When you must refer to a window by name, use regular text.
 Use sentence-style capitalization unless you need to match the UI.